-Addicted.org has access to a database of over 4000 outpatient, detox, residential, and even no-cost drugs and alcohol centers in North America and one of them would fit your needs.
-Our trained counselors will conduct general assessments over the phone, to provide a plan of treatment that will have the maximal chance of success for the person addicted to drugs.
+Addicted.org has access to a database of over 4,000 outpatient, detox, residential, and even no-cost drug and alcohol centers in North America and one of them will fit your needs.
+Our trained counselors will conduct a general assessment over the phone, to provide a plan of treatment that will have the maximal chance of success for the person addicted to drugs.
 We have helped thousands of people across North America recover from the grips of addiction to drugs and alcohol.
 Here is the good news, there is a drug treatment program that is right for you.
-Our certified caring counselors will help you take your own decision for the best alcohol or drug rehabilitation.
+Our certified, caring counselors will help you take your own decision for the best alcohol or drug rehabilitation.
 A decision that you feel is the finest one.
 The first counselor you will be in contact with will be assigned to you throughout your journey to sobriety.
 You will be able to contact this counselor at any time.
-When you call addicted.org, You become the most important person.
+When you call addicted.org, you become the most important person.

 Long-Term Drug Treatment Programs in Arizona

 Drug and alcohol abuse in Arizona does impact many of the people living throughout the state.
 This can be a family who is watching a loved one battle addiction, or a young individual struggling with substance abuse, while they are building a life.
 Long-term drug and alcohol treatment programs in Arizona can help addicts overcome dangerous addictions.
 These types of programs provide excellent resources and are typically all residential treatment options.
 A long-term drug rehab center will be any program that is over 30 days and longer.